-Dr Anu Sahni, Lecturer and Programme Director in NCI's School of Computing, shares a recent innovation her research group has been working on to help the retail sector boost sales using recommender systems.
-The white paper for this research is currently under review and will be published soon.
+Dr Anu Sahni, Lecturer and Programme Director in NCI's School of Computing, shares a recent innovation her research group has been working on to help the retail sector boost sales using recommender systems, including a white paper on the process: Innovation Partnership Collaboration between NCI and Glantus Ltd.

 When was the last time you clicked on a movie or a TV show recommended by Netflix or Prime Video or Disney+ to watch a movie that matches your taste?
 Maybe last night or last weekend.
 Do you even realise it, when you are listening to your favourite song recommended by YouTube or Spotify, or buying an item from Amazon because ‘people who bought this also bought…’?
 Probably not!

 Do you ever think how these systems know your interests so well?
 Again, probably no!
 We have become so accustomed to getting recommendations from systems that, not only do we not think about it , but we kind of expect to be recommended items relevant to us.
 This is because there is an ocean of items out there, which we cannot scan, and therefore we expect to be shown only the items that suit our tastes, interests and current needs.
 So, before we dig in to how these systems make recommendations, let’s see what a recommender system is.

 A recommender system calculates and provides relevant content to the user, based on knowledge of the user, the content, and the interactions between the user and the items.
 Most of the large tech companies, such as Amazon, Netflix, Spotify, YouTube, and Google, benefit from recommender systems to a great extent.
 McKinsey estimates that 35% of consumer purchases on Amazon come from product recommendations, although the e-commerce giant itself has never revealed its own estimates.